oisouza/PrancingPonySharp/PrancingPonySharp/DataStructures/Maybe/README.md

 ### TryUnwrap

 TryUnwrap tries to unwrap the value encapsuled or throw an Exception.
-By default the exception is an InvalidOperationException with message
+By default the exception is an InvalidOperationException with the message

 ```
 Accessed Maybe<T>.
 Value when IsValue is false.
 Use Maybe<T>.UnwrapOr instead of Maybe<T>.Value